corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/app-upgrade-notes.md

 {{< important >}}
 You can use this feature if you plan to deploy to a compatibility zone that has raised its minimum platform version to check the correctness of the transaction.
 Please take this into account for your own schedule planning.

 You can find out more about signature constraints and what they do by reading [CorDapp constraints migration](../../../../../en/platform/corda/4.9/enterprise/cordapps/cordapp-constraint-migration.md).
 The `TransactionBuilder` class will automatically use them if your CorDapp `.jar` file is signed. *We recommend all `.jar` files are signed*.
-Read [signing the CorDapp JAR](../../../../../en/platform/corda/4.9/enterprise/cordapps/cordapp-build-systems.html#sign-the-cordapp) to learn how to sign your `.jar` files.
+Read [Sign the CorDapp](../../../../../en/platform/corda/4.9/enterprise/cordapps/cordapp-build-systems.html#sign-the-cordapp) to learn how to sign your `.jar` files.
 In dev mode, all `.jar` files are signed by developer certificates.
 If a `.jar` file has been signed with developer certificates and is deployed to a production node, the node will refuse to start.
 Therefore, to deploy CorDapps built for Corda 4 to production, you will need to generate signing keys and integrate them with the build process.

 {{< /important >}}